phetsims/balloons-and-static-electricity/doc/implementation-notes.md

 ## Model
 Start by reading the model description in https://github.com/phetsims/balloons-and-static-electricity/blob/master/doc/model.md

-The main model for this simulation is 'BalloonsAndStaticElectricityModel', which contains the rest of the model components.
+The main model for this simulation is 'BASEModel', which contains the rest of the model components.
 This sim will have one or two balloons, a sweater, and a wall.
 This compoentThis component also is responsible for keeping the balloons within the bounds of the play area.

 The 'BalloonModel' is responsible for all force calculations, since the Balloons are the only objects that move.
 The